decentraland/adr/RFC/RFC-13-social-service.md

 <b>Fig 1.4 Simplified flow of a creating a channel (failure case)</b>

 This service will need to be deployed along a Matrix instance since we’ll still leverage it as our Chat and main communication motor.

 The communication between the social client and the new Social service will be implemented via web socket to be able to send real time notifications to the social client.

 The friendships and friendship requests will be stored in a database managed by us.

 ![architecture](img/rfc-13/architecture.svg)

 When a request doesn’t have any business logic on our side, it should reach Matrix directly, otherwise it will first go to the new service.

 The main use cases for Matrix are the chat, so the endpoints that still will go to Matrix are:

-- /login
+- POST /login
   - Used to login
-- /capabilities
+- GET /capabilities
   - Used internally by matrix client
 - PUT /presence/{userId}/status
   - Used for presence status (until we replace it for an in house implementation)
-- /messages
+- GET /messages
   - Used for obtaining the story of a conversation
-- /sync
+- GET /sync
   - Until we have a newer mechanism for obtaining new messages notifications
 - GET /room/{roomId}
   - Used for obtaining room information